top of page

 Do you feel inexplicably drawn to the calming sight of water?
 Do you sense how seeing patterns in nature calm and soothe you?

-These imperfect yet repeating patterns that we see in Nature - in leaf structure, branches,
+These imperfect and repeating patterns that we see in Nature – for example, in leaf structure,

-the repeating pattern of a waterlily's petals, veins on a leaf and the veins on a dragonfly's wing
+branches, the repeating pattern of a waterlily's petals, veins on a leaf and the veins on a dragonfly's

-are called fractal patterns.
-These irregular, imperfect designs are rarely found in the man-made
+wing are called fractal patterns.
+The irregular, imperfect designs are rarely found in the man-made

 environment which is dominated by squares and rectangles, but they’re everywhere in nature.

-We are hard-wired to recognise these patterns.
-We experience stress-reduction that is triggered
+Humans are hard-wired to recognise these patterns.
+We experience stress-reduction that is

-by a physiological resonance that occurs when the fractal structure of the eye matches that of
+triggered by a physiological resonance that occurs when the fractal structure of the eye matches

-the fractal image being viewed.
-Focusing on a fractal for a short amount of time can trigger brain
+that of the fractal image being viewed.
+Focusing on a fractal for a short amount of time can trigger

 When we see water, even droplets, we experience feelings of relaxation, reduced stress, and even boosted creativity.
 Whether it's a bubbling brook, a waterfall or a vast ocean, the visual stimulation of water can help to clear our mind and inspire thoughts.

 In Biophilic Design, colour can also increase feelings of wellness.
-The obvious colour here is green, but there have been many studies into colour psychology and here the deep blues also contribute to deep feelings of calm.
+The obvious colour here is green, but there have been many studies into colour psychology and here the different background colours also contribute to deep feelings of calm.

 So if you are looking for a wallcovering, with a vertical repeat to increase feelings of wellbeing within your home - look no further!